In most cases buying a versatile grill means you’re going to be giving up something.

 This Akorn Jr. is very competitively priced.
 Granted, it is teeny, but that is not necessarily a bad thing.

-If you have limited space, tend to move around a bit, or want to take your kamado camping with you, then this little griller could be the perfect solution.
+If you have limited space, tend to move around a bit, or want to take your kamado camping with you, then this is the best portable kamado grill.

 This unit is made by Char-Griller as well, just like the Akorn we reviewed above.
 Similarly, it is a basic model and the manufacturers aim to produce products that are sturdy and reliable while remaining affordable.